The Best Deck Paints, According to DIYers

 Do right by your deck by painting it pronto with the long-wearing paint that’s ideal for its age and condition.

-Serving to extend your home’s living area for personal downtime and festive gatherings, the backyard deck sees a ton of traffic and takes a beating from the elements even when it’s not in use.
-So if you’re noticing aged wood or peeling paint, it’s probably time for a fresh coat—the sooner the better!
-The longer you wait to paint your deck, the more flaws it will accrue, and the harder this exterior paint job will be.
+Serving to extend your home’s living area for personal downtime and festive gatherings, the deck sees a ton of traffic and takes a beating from the elements even when it’s not in use.
+So if you’re noticing aged wood or peeling paint, it’s probably time for a fresh finish—the sooner the better!
+The longer you wait to paint your deck, the more flaws it will accrue, and the harder the paint job will be.

 Deck paint hides flaws in wood and is easily customizable to match or contrast with the color of your home’s siding, thanks to a wide array of colors available.
 But you’ve got to choose one that can stand up to harsh outdoor conditions, including blowing dirt, wind, rain and temperature extremes.
 Keep reading to learn how to judge the best deck paint and what qualifies the following four options as suitable for the most common situations.